Khe Sanh Combat Base

 Please click images for slideshow

-Khe Sahn was originally opened in Aug 1962 by Special Forces and occupied until December 1966, when it was turned over to the Marines at their request.
-The Marines went on to expand the camp to suit ther purposes.
+Khe Sahn was originally opened in Aug 1962 by A-101 Special Forces and occupied until December 1966, when it was turned over to the Marines at their request.
+The Marines went on to expand the camp to suit their purposes.
 The Special Forces then moved west closer to the Laotian border and the camp at Lang Vei.

 Today Khe Sanh has become one of the most visited war sites.
 Pretty much every DMZ tour will have a visit to Khe Sanh on its itinerary.
 Since over fifteen years there is a museum building on the site of the old camp area.
 And as most of the UXO has been cleared the areas on and around the runway are accessible.

 The government have over time shipped several war era armoured vehicles, tanks and airplanes to the site, adding to the experience.
 We’re not sure what the ultimate goal is with this, but it seems it is to make this the most equipped war museum in the country.
 We know there is an American C-123 Provider that is currently being restored that will be shipped to the site also.
 The actual museum building contains a lot of interesting information and items.
 This is definitely a place worth visiting considering its historical significance and the resources going in to making this a proper museum.
-Around the place is also a number of places of interest such as the hills just north west of the base, 881S, 881N and 861, the former SF base at Lang Vei is also nearby.
+Around the place is also a number of places of interest such as the hills just north west of the base 950, 881S, 881N and 861, the former SF base at Lang Vei is also nearby.
 The areas around where Operation Pegasus and the aftermath of that were carried out are of course accessible, one has to know the exact sites though as they are not marked in any fashion.
 We made a visit to LZ Peanuts where a large battle was fought on the 5th of May just a few kilometers west of Khe Sanh and it was a well worth effort to visit that historical site that looks more or less exactly the way it did more than fifty years ago.

 How to get there